mongodb/specifications/source/transactions/transactions.rst

 **Changelog**
 -------------

+:2019-10-21: Specify that a commit error can have two error labels
 :2019-07-30: Clarify when the cached recoveryToken should be cleared.
 :2019-06-10: Client-side errors must not change transaction state.
 :2019-06-07: Mention $merge stage for aggregate alongside $out